thousandlemons/Java-Console-View/README.md

 		Validator<String> phoneNumberValidator = new Validator<String>(){
 			@Override
-			public boolean isValid(String s){
+			public boolean isValid(String t){
-				// your rule to determine if a string is a valid phone number }
+				// define your rule to validate phone numbers
+				// ...
+			}
 		};
 		String phone = this.read("Please enter your phone number: ", String.class, phoneNumberValidator);

+		Validator<Double> bidValidator = this.controller.getCurrentBidValidator();
-		double bid = this.read("Please enter your bid: ", Double.class);
+		double bid = this.read("Please enter your bid: ", Double.class, bidValidator);

-		// continue your logic here
+		// call your controller
+		boolean success = this.controller.book(name, phone, bid);

+		if(success){
 			this.println("Successfully book the following taxi...");
 		}
+		else{
+			this.println("Sorry.
+We cannot make your booking.
+Please try again.")
 		}
+	}
+}
 ```

 A few points to notice:

-1. The `read()` method provides validation.
+1. The `read()` method uses the system scanneer and provides validation.
 When the user inputs an invalid value, because the input either doesn't sastify the expected class, or is rejected by the custom `Validator`, the error message (`this.errorMessage`) will be displayed, and the user will be asked to input the value again and again until a valid input is made.

-1. The output methods like `println` or `print` are just a wrapper of the system defaul print methods like `System.out.println()`.
+1. The output methods `println` or `print` are just wrappers of the system defaul print methods like `System.out.println()`.

 ## Further Customization

 There are multiple ways to customize this framework.

-1. You can choose to pass in custom attributes (e.g. `selectionMessage`) in the constructor to replace the system defaults (which is "Please enter a number to continue: " in this case).
+1. You may choose to pass in any custom attribute in the constructor (e.g. `selectionMessage`) to replace the system defaults (which is "Please enter a number to continue: " in this case).

-1. You can implement your own `IndexNumberFormatter` and pass it into the constructor.
+1. You may implement your own `IndexNumberFormatter` and pass it into the constructor.
 The default implementation `DefaultIndexNumberFormatter` will render index 0 as `1) `, index 1 as `2) `, so on and so forth.
 The rendered strings will be printed before the menu item descriptions in the option list.

 1. You may implement your own `Validator<T>` to valid user input.